cabforum/netsec/docs/NSR.md

 ##### 1.2.2

-Connections to and within the CA Infrastructure MUST be authenticated and encrypted.
+Connections to and within the CA Infrastructure MUST be authenticated and encrypted except OCSP and CRL.

 CA Infrastructure and Network Equipment MUST be implemented and configured in a manner that minimizes unnecessary active components and capabilities such that: